WELCOME The Vegetarian

 environment by means of vegetarian education.
 It's among the largest

 vegetarian/vegan societies in the nation.
 Join us!

-a month we invite a guest speaker to present a lecture or cooking
+Once a month we present a lecture or cooking

 demonstration.
 All lectures

 Your membership and donations help us continue bringing extraordinary and inspiring speakers to you every month.
 Members also receive a monthly event calendar and discounts at many veg-friendly

 have the lowest rate of atherosclerotic heart disease of any group in the

 United States.
 The process of atherosclerosis doesn't